< the City-ASYL >

 The load-bearing partition walls also 18 Kronoply-OSB SF-Bs.
 They receive a T-support (made of 7 cm wide, glued and screwed plywood strip) on their upper edge.
 These strips are the support interface for two vacuum modules each.

 In the course of the roof construction (using silicone joints), a simple reed mat and a greenhouse foil is applied to the roof slope.
 This results in an 60 % anti-reflective and optically interesting roof surface.
 The vertically aligned reed stalks provide thermal ventilation underneath the film, which is open for this type of air circulation at both the upper and lower edges.
+Or: The OSBs have 20 my aluminium foils glued to their visible surfaces with Zapon varnish (which can be painted in the desired colour).

 Under the roof, a wallpaper is stuck onto the aluminum foil.